Good Employer

 The elected works council is also available to support those affected or to help them assert their rights.
 Of course, the official KION Group reporting channels are also available to all employees.
 These include the anonymous whistleblowing hotline.

-Linde employees came together in Aschaffenburg during a day of action to form a human chain as a symbol of respectful cooperation in everyday working life.
-They also signed a truck from the yard fleet that had been branded with the word “respect” as part of the event—and this truck has been visibly present at the plant ever since.
+Linde MH employees came together in Aschaffenburg during a day of action to form a human chain as a symbol of respectful cooperation in everyday working life.
+They also signed a truck from the yard fleet that had been painted with the word “respect” as part of the event—and this truck has been visibly present at the plant ever since.

 Awareness Month

-As a cross-functional, KION-wide body made up of executives from all Group companies, the aim of the Diversity & Inclusion Council is to define, implement, and review the success of sustainable measures to promote diversity, inclusion, and equality.
-One of its first measures is Diversity & Inclusion (D&I) Awareness Month.
-For one whole month, the focus is on celebrating differences, creating an inclusive and respectful workplace culture, and supporting justice and fairness for all.
+As a cross-functional committee at the KION Group made up of executives from all Group companies, the remit of the Diversity & Inclusion Council is to define, implement, and review the success of sustainable measures aimed at promoting diversity, inclusion, and equality.
+One of its first initiatives was the KION Diversity & Inclusion (D&I) Awareness Month.
+Throughout this month, the main focus is on celebrating differences, creating an inclusive and respectful workplace culture, and supporting justice and fairness for all.
 All employees are invited to get involved and to learn more about the topic—whether that is by attending the keynote presentations rolled out worldwide or by participating in one of the many local activities organized—or even by arranging an activity themselves.
 All participants are also encouraged to share their experiences and ideas with their colleagues on social media using the hashtag #KIONisdiverse.

 Increasing the Proportion of Women

-Percentage of female employees:
+Percentage of female employees

 Accessibility